The Devas of Creation

 We can contact the Devas easily enough – walk outside and become aware of the bird song, insects on the wing, the seeds from the trees.
 The universe is alive, and conscious.
 Now ask yourself if there’s anything that is calling to you.
 Some find this awareness difficult, some find it easy.
 Even if you live in a high-rise, you can stretch your awareness out past the walls, to the sky, clouds, and stars – or as you walk along, extend yourself out and down to the earth on which you walk.
 The Devas are waiting to talk to you.

-This deck was printed in 2014 by my publishing company (cc3 publications, London), and is by far one of the most beautiful decks I have produced.
-Its companion deck, the Multi-Dimensional Devas, is also now available (multidimensionaldevas.com).
+This deck was printed in 2014 by my publishing company (cc3 publications, London), and is by far one of the most profound decks I have produced.
+Its companion deck, the Multi-Dimensional Devas, which (in my view) is probably by most beautiful deck, is also now available (multidimensionaldevas.com).

 There are a lot of video reviews for the Devas, here are a few, and a special thanks for Claire de la Lune for her review for our French speaking followers – merci beaucoup!